lmas/thesis/thesis.typ

 The Matrix Profile produces a form of metadata array that, in simplified terms, represents the minimal Euclidean distances between each subsequence, of size _m_, in the analysed time series _ts_.
-Then it's just a matter of finding the largest distance for each subsequence, in order to discover any possible discord anomaly.
+Then it is just a matter of finding the largest distance for each subsequence, in order to discover any possible discord anomaly.
 A larger distance, _the discord score_, means that the subsequence is an unusual pattern in the data and that there is a lower probability of a duplicate.